UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

     Teaching goals are:

     - Learners have a general idea about what the Python programming language is
-    - Learners have used the word 'Python interpreter'
+    - Learners have used the phrase 'Python interpreter'
     - Learners have a general idea about what a program is
     - Learners have used the terms syntax error, runtime error and semantic error
     - Learners have run code in the Python interpreter